ShivamSingh0111/B41_WEB015_The-Coder-Collective/README.md

 # Shop-Cart - (Flipkart Clone)

-**Sohp Cart** is a clone of the popular e-commerce website **Flipkart**.
+**Shop Cart** is a clone of the popular e-commerce website **Flipkart**.
 The project features a variety of products for sale, including electronics, groceries, and clothing for men and women.
 It also implements localStorage for user login and registration functionality.

 ### Team Members
 - **Shivam Singh** (Group Leader)